neurobagel/documentation/docs/getting_started.md

-The following sections will show you at a high level how to deploy and use the
+kThe following sections will show you at a high level how to deploy and use the
 [Neurobagel tools](config.md#available-services) on your own hardware.